 The “real” hairless Chinese Crested Dog may be entirely deprived of hair.

-Powderpuff has long and soft coat, however its look depends on the grooming.
-When the fur grows on the entire muzzle, the dog may look like a terrier which is why the Chinese Crested is usually shove around the mouth, nose and eyes.
+Powderpuff has a long and soft coat, however, its look depends on the grooming.
+When the fur grows on the entire muzzle, the dog may look like a terrier which is why the Chinese Crested is usually shoved around the mouth, nose and eyes.

 The Chinese Crested is elegant and charming.
 It is as well very loving and playful human’s companion.
 The dogs are not aggressive towards children or other dogs, therefore they are perfect family pets.
 It does not bond with other dogs, it prefers human company.
 If it is badly socialized, it is shy when meeting strangers.
 It is described as a pet with a look of a model and a personality of a saint.

 Even though it looks like a toy, it does not like to be treated like one.
 It is very affectionate, brisk, joyful, it likes cuddling and…smiling.
 It is known for its beautiful howling.
 It is very patient when it plays with children, therefore children’s intensive affection does not bother it.
 It is fairly intelligent, it likes learning and it is very sociable, therefore it takes part in agility trials – obedience and skills competition.